All Products

 Step 3: View the analysis result

-1. On the Repositories page, click the name of the image repository that you want to analyze.
-On the repository details page, click Tags in the left-side navigation pane.
+1. On the Repositories page, click the repository name, then click Tags in the left-side navigation pane.

-2. On the Tags page, find the tag that you want to analyze and click Dependency Analysis in the Actions column.
+2. On the Tags page, find the tag and click Dependency Analysis in the Actions column.

-4. In the Actions column that corresponds to the package, click View the images that contain the package.
-Then, in the panel that appears, you can view all image tags that contain the operating system package within the analysis scope.
+4. To find all images that contain a specific package, click View the images that contain the package in the Actions column.
+The panel shows all image tags within the analysis scope that include the package.

 image